adrianharabula/ahdn/README.md

-# Debian container accessible in a browser through noVNC
+# Debian container browser accessible through noVNC

 - Debian container with Xtightvnc, noVNC and openbox
 - Can be accessed in a browser